fivosts/Chord-DHT/README.md

 Each Node in this Distributed emulator is a thread and communication is established through sockets.

 Requests.txt is an example document with sequential commands that can be inserted directly to the program.

+<i>This distributed database emulator was created as an assignment in academic course "Distributed Systems"</i>